MarionJHolloway/hangman595/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 ### What does Hangman do?
+Hangman selects a raondom word form a list.
+It asks the user to guess a letter.
+It checks if the user input is valid.

 ### What was the aim?